 Samuel L. Jackson cites Raid as one of his favorite movies.

-Anyway, with one series under their belt and a second in the pipeline, it’s being co-produced by AMC, the company behind The Walking Dead.
+Anyway, with three series so far, it’s being co-produced by AMC, the company behind The Walking Dead.

 Gangs of London tells the story of the violent rivalry for control of London’s criminal scene after the head of its most powerful family is assassinated.